Etiology of Nasal Congestion and Rhinorrhea

 History of present illness should determine the nature of the discharge (eg, watery, mucoid, purulent, bloody) and whether discharge is chronic or recurrent.
 If recurrent, any relation to patient location, season, or exposure to potential triggering allergens (numerous) should be determined.
 A unilateral, clear, watery discharge, particularly when following head trauma, can signify cerebrospinal fluid (CSF) leak.
 CSF discharge also can occur spontaneously in obese women in their 40s, secondary to idiopathic intracranial hypertension.

-Review of systems should seek symptoms of possible causes, including fever and facial pain (sinusitis); watery, itchy eyes (allergies); and sore throat, malaise, fever, and cough (viral URI).
+Review of systems should seek symptoms of possible causes, including fever and facial pain (sinusitis); watery, itchy eyes (allergies); and sore throat, malaise, fever, and cough (viral upper respiratory infection [URI]).

 Past medical history should seek known allergies and existence of diabetes or immunocompromise.
 Drug history should ask specifically about topical decongestant use.